Marcoror150/MSCS-Project/README.md

  - The system will:
  	- Determine the likelihood of a fatal accident involving one or more fatalities based on vehicle make, model, and year.
   - Determine the likelihood of a fatal accident based on the age of vehicle.
-  - Determine accident likelihood based on geographic location within the United States, using the four major regions: West, Midwest, South, and North-East.
+  - Determine the likelihood of an accident based on the state the vehicle is located within the United States.

 ---
 ## Code Explanation